Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Evaluation of CARE via User Studies

 \section{Evaluation of \texttt{CARE} via User Studies}

 Evaluating the proposed system \texttt{CARE} requires rigorous examination and ethical consideration based on its sensitive and high-stakes cases.
-We use iterative, user-centered design principles in the development of the interfaces, by working closely with stakeholders from 7 Cups who best know the domain for interface development and by conducting user studies to test our interfaces so that our tool may be used widely in practice.
+We conduct user studies to ensure that our tool can be used widely in practice by working closely with peer counselors from 7 Cups---the end-users of\texttt{CARE}.

-\textbf{Note that although \texttt{CARE} is designed to be used for training in mock chats only, we also collect participants' opinions on the possibility of using \texttt{CARE}-like systems in real-time chats to understand its potential and risks more comprehensively, as an additional analysis.}